udamir/youtrack-workflow-cli/README.md

 Uploads the workflows from your local project to your YouTrack installation.

 Options:
-- `--force` - push existing workflows without checking status and confirmation
+- `-f, --force` - push existing workflows without checking status and confirmation
 - If no workflow names are provided, it will check status and prompt you to select workflows interactively from those which are not synced.

 ### Create